-Greys, sands and camels are matched into the off whites used by Gucci to salute its SS campaign.
+Greys, sands and camels are matched into the off whites used by Gucci to salute its current campaign.
 The worldly recognised stripes are in favor on light weight jersey and silk jumpers and pull overs.
-Belts in soft sand and latte colors are accessorized with flashy silver hardware and stunning duffle bags and overnighters are texturised in diamond patters and crocodile skin yardage.
+Belts in soft sand and latte colors are accessorized with flashy silver hardware and stunning duffel bags and over-nighters are texturised in diamond patters and crocodile skin yardage.
 True to the sophistication of the Gucci branding, take a look at some of the accessories below and sit in awe.
 We did.
 And then we went out and bought the stuff.

 ps: Here’s little trivia for you: